zhijinl/nvflare-course/README.md

 extensive set of features to bring Federated research to real-world production.

-In this DLI course, we will illustrate how quickly you can implement Federated application using NVIDIA FLARE and move from simulation to production.
+In this course, we will illustrate how quickly you can implement Federated application using NVIDIA FLARE and move from simulation to production.
 Additionally, we will showcase diverse applications across industries, such as fraud detection in financial services, medical